mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

  ---

 Late start to getting on the bike, but I did get 50 minutes on the rollers (with the TT bike) starting after 2115.
-Effort was light on the pedals, low heartrate, just time sitting on the pubic rami bones.
-No problem falling asleep tonight.
+Effort was light on the pedals, low heart rate, just time sitting on the pubic rami bones. &mdash; No problem falling asleep tonight.

 <!---->
 ## FRIDAY MAY 7 🌤